Skip to main content

 A humanist or non-religious funeral celebrates a person's life without religious content.
 A celebrant works with the family to build a personal service — stories, music, and reflection — around the person.

 A growing number of families choose a funeral with no religious framework — a humanist, secular, or “celebration of life” service.
 The focus shifts from doctrine to the person: who they were, what they loved, and the difference they made.
-There is no fixed form, which is precisely the point.
+A celebrant, rather than a religious officiant, builds the ceremony entirely around the individual, so no two are alike.

 The role of the celebrant